 *New Tentative Dates* OIST Workshop "Advances in Biodiversity Genomics for Ecological Community Analysis: Linking Theoretical and Empirical Approaches"

 Originally scheduled for February 2021, this workshop has been rescheduled to February 2022 due to the situation with COVID-19.
 The new tentative dates are Feb 7 - 11, 2022.
-We ask for you understanding that the dates are subject to change due to the the current COVID-19 situation.
+We ask for your understanding that the dates are subject to change due to the current COVID-19 situation.

 The problem of measuring and understanding ecological community structure and predicting future changes has long been a central challenge of ecological science.
 However, the empirical study ofecological communities has traditionally been hampered methodological and practical impediments.
 While community sampling can sometimes be achieved for conspicuous and well-studied species such as birds, mammals, and plants, acquiring community-wide data on across hyperdiverse groups such asarthropods is prohibitively difficult due to the tedious process of manual identification, and the lack of identification resources for the majority of arthropod taxa.
 Recently, advances in DNA sequencing technology and corresponding development of new molecular pipelines are rapidly breaking this limitation by providing methods for high throughput species identification and community characterization (metabarcoding).
 This provides new data streams with which we can use to document and monitor ecological communities, and a new powerful tool for species discovery and conservation biology.
 They also provide unprecedented opportunities to test ecological theory with real data, but substantial work is needed to link theoretical concepts with patterns recovered from metabarcodingdata.